-- Is it Safe to Visit Seattle Right Now?
+- Is Seattle Safe to Visit Right Now?

 - 18 Top Safety Tips for Traveling to Seattle